-Anyway, here’s the situation: the “surrender” mechanism relies on you surrendering some (usually all) of your “enhanced expenditure”, but you can only surrender an actual loss.
+Anyway, here’s the situation.
+The “surrender” mechanism relies on you surrendering some (usually all) of your “enhanced expenditure”.
+But you can only surrender an actual loss.

 Let’s say you have £100k of qualifying expenditure.
 The enhancement and surrender rates are 230% and 14.5% respectively.
 You enhance the expenditure by 230% – another £130k – so the total expenditure rises to £230k.
-So far so simple (for a given definition of “simple”).
+So far, so simple (for a given definition of “simple”).

-In this situation, the tax credit enhancement would lower your loss to £230k.
+In this situation, the tax credit enhancement would increase your loss to £230k.
 You would then be able to surrender the whole £230k at a rate of 14.5%, meaning you’d receive a cash lump sum of £33.35k based on your £100k of R&D expenditure.

 Here’s the devil, though: if you started off breaking even instead of making a large loss, the situation after the enhancement will be that you are showing a £130k loss.
 And that’s all you can surrender – still at 14.5%.

 Ideally, you will want to either have a loss that is equal to or larger than your qualifying expenditure, or a profit that is equal to or larger than the enhancement.
 Anything else will result in a lower claim.

-Unprofitable companies can, do, and should claim R&D Tax Credits – but beware the Valley of Death!
+Unprofitable companies can, do, and should claim R&D Tax Credits.
+But beware the Valley of Death!